openstack-archive/fuel-plugin-nsxv/doc/test/source/test_suite_system.rst

  Check that network net_01 is not present in the vSphere.
  Add private network net_01.

  Check that networks is  present in the vSphere.

+**Expected result**

 Networks net_01 and net_02 should be added.

 TC-062: Check abilities to assign multiple vNIC to a single VM.
 ---------------------------------------------------------------